 A day after Cohen’s guilty plea in federal court, the department subpoenaed Cohen for this investigation, requesting documents relating to the Trump Foundation.
 The night of that plea, Cohen’s lawyer Lanny Davis made appearances on cable news, telling CNN that his client “has information about Mr. Trump that would be of interest both in Washington as well as New York state,” and telling MSNBC off-air that Cohen has information about the Trump Foundation that would be of interest to the New York attorney general.

-After a referral from special counsel Robert Mueller, the FBI executed a search warrant and raided Cohen’s office a year ago.
+After a referral from special counsel Robert Mueller, the FBI executed a search warrant and raided Cohen’s office in 2018.
 Although Mueller uncovered information that led to the raid, it did not fit into his line of inquiry into Russian meddling in the 2016 presidential election.
 So he handed it off to the U.S. attorney’s office for the Southern District of New York, which began its own case.
 (U.S. Attorney Geoffrey Berman, who was appointed by Trump, recused himself.
+He was laterfired by Trump.
 The investigation is being overseen by his subordinates.)
-In the raid, the FBI searched for documents related to, most notably, the payment Cohen made to Stormy Daniels before the 2016 election.
+In the raid, the FBI searched for documents related to, most notably, the payment Cohen made to adult film actress Stormy Daniels, whose real name is Stephanie Gregory Clifford and is one of the women who alleged to have had an affair with Trump, before the 2016 election.

 The plea reignited an ongoing debate about whether or not a sitting president can be indicted, since one has now been directly implicated in a crime.
 Following Cohen’s plea, Trump said he knew about the payment after the fact, but said that since the money did not come from his campaign account, it was not illegal.
 This is not true.